A trip to Lapland, Finland to see the Northern lights, stay in a glass igloo and spend the night in an ice hotel should be on everyone’s bucketlist!

-- If you choose to do a husky or reindeer safari, there is no need to do the 4 hour option.
-2 hours is plenty of time, and you will honestly be freezing your toes off after about an hour and half.
+- If you choose to do a husky or reindeer safari, there is no need to do the 4-hour option.
+2 hours is plenty of time, and you will honestly be freezing your toes off after about an hour and a half.

 - Alcohol is reasonably priced at the resorts.
 We expected a high price at the bar and restaurant, given you do not other choices, but a bottle of wine was around EUR 25.

 - Husky and reindeer sledging.
 Please take the time to research these yourselves and make an informed decision about whether you are comfortable to participate in these activities in the location or resort you are visiting.
 I have not covered the ethics in this post, but based on my experience at Kakslauttanen I found the dogs to be healthy and loved by their owner, who owned 60 of the huskies and was there to talk to, ask questions and learn about this breed of dogs.